Testing Is a Social Activity — Not a Solo Act

 What I learned as the first (and only) tester in a startup

-“Skilled testing is not a solo act, nor a factory line.
+Skilled testing is not a solo act, nor a factory line.
 It’s a social, cognitive process.
-Quality emerges when testers and teams question deeply, share tacit knowledge, and explore uncertainty together.”
+Quality emerges when testers and teams question deeply, share tacit knowledge, and explore uncertainty together.

-I was hired as the first test engineer
+I was hired as the first test engineer.

 Just a team of engineers who had never worked with a tester before.

-Honestly?
-I was excited.
+Honestly, I was excited.
 Not because it was smooth, but because it was uncertain.
 And testing thrives in uncertainty.

 There was no structured onboarding.

-One 1-hour product walkthrough.
+Just one 1-hour product walkthrough.

 They didn’t see me as a bottleneck.
 They saw me as someone who could help them understand the product better.
 And I saw them the same way.